sehrgutesoftware/laravel5-api/README.md

 ##### Plugin Hooks

 The available hooks are listed in the ["Hooks" directory](https://github.com/sehrgutesoftware/laravel5-api/tree/master/src/Laravel5_Api/Hooks).
 In order to use a hook, you simply have to declare that your plugin class `implements` the corresponding interface and then actually implement the appropriate method of that interface.
 Take a look at source code of the [existing plugins](https://github.com/sehrgutesoftware/laravel5-api/tree/master/src/Laravel5_Api/Plugins) to see how this is done.
-Each hook interface always contains to exactly one method.
+Each hook interface always contains exactly one method.

 ###### Available Hooks